eead-csic-compbio/AlloSHP/README.md

 which also contains:

 + a path to the BED file obtained in step 2.1
-+ regular expressions to match chromosome names from reference genomes used in step 2.1
++ regular expressions to match chromosome names from reference genomes used in step 2.1, can use those proposed by `WGA`

 The resulting multiple alignment has as many lines per sample as references, which are handled as subgenomes:
 ![Multiple alignment generated](./pics/MSA_subgenomes.sample.png)